 Supplier is located in the United States and may store and process Personal Data in the United States or anywhere Supplier or its Subprocessors maintains facilities.
 Transfers of EU Personal Data outside the EEA and European Commission-approved countries are governed by Supplier’s certifications to the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce.

 Company acknowledges and agrees that Supplier may create and derive from processing under the Agreement anonymized and/or aggregated data that does not identify Company or any natural person, and use, publicize or share with third parties such data to improve Supplier’s products and services and for its other lawful business purposes.

 This Addendum shall remain in effect as long as Supplier carries out Personal Data processing operations on behalf of Company or until the termination of the Agreement and all associated SOWs (and all Personal Data has been returned or deleted in accordance with section 9 below).

 9. Data Return and Deletion.

-The parties agree that on the termination of the data processing services or upon Company’s reasonable request, Supplier and any subprocessors shall, at the choice of Company, return all the Personal Data and copies of such data to Company or securely destroy them and demonstrate to the satisfaction of Company that it has taken such measures, unless Data Protection Requirements prevent Supplier from returning or destroying all or part of the Personal Data disclosed.
+The parties agree that upon the expiration or termination of the Agreement, Supplier shall securely destroy all Personal Data and, at the request of Company, certify that it has taken such measures, unless applicable laws prevent Supplier from returning or destroying all or part of the Personal Data disclosed.
 In such case, Supplier agrees to preserve the confidentiality of the Personal Data retained by it and that it will only actively process such Personal Data after such date in order to comply with the laws it is subject to.